Your browser doesn't support javascript.

 RESUMO

-INTRODUCTION: The RESCUE-ASDH trial found that disability and quality-of-life outcomes were similar between craniotomy and decompressive craniectomy for traumatic acute subdural hematoma, contrasting previous literature.
-This meta-analysis aims to validate the applicability of RESCUE-ASDH results using real-world data in acute subdural hematoma patients.
+INTRODUCTION: The Randomized Evaluation of Surgery with Craniectomy for Patients Undergoing Evacuation of Acute Subdural Hematoma trial found that disability and quality-of-life outcomes were similar between craniotomy and decompressive craniectomy for traumatic acute subdural hematoma (ASDH), contrasting previous literature.
+This meta-analysis aimed to validate the applicability of RESCUE-ASDH results using real-world data in ASDH patients.
 METHODS: We searched Chocrane, Embase, and MEDLINE for relevant articles reporting clinical outcomes of craniotomy and decompressive craniectomy.
-Meta-analysis utilized R software with the restricted maximum likelihood method for random-effects meta-analyses, presenting odds ratios and 95% confidence intervals with Hartung-Knapp-Sidik-Jonkman adjustment for heterogeneity.
-RESULTS: Besides RESCUE-ASDH, 5 retrospective studies were included, spanning 2006-2016.
-A total of 961 patients with traumatic ASDH were included in this study (Craniotomy = 467; Decompressive craniotomy = 494).
-The pooled analysis of retrospective studies showed no significant difference in poor clinical outcomes between the two groups (OR 0.59, 95% CI, 0.32 to 1.10).
-These findings align with the RESCUE-ASDH trial (OR 0.84, 95% CI, 0.58 to 1.23).
-Mortality rate was significant higher in patients undergoing craniectomy in pooled result of retrospective studies (OR 0.59, 95% CI, 0.32 to 1.10).
+Meta-analysis used R software (Ross Ihaka and Robert Gentleman at the University of Auckland, New Zealand) with the restricted maximum likelihood method for random-effects meta-analyses, presenting odds ratios (ORs) and 95% confidence intervals (CIs) with Hartung-Knapp-Sidik-Jonkman adjustment for heterogeneity.
+RESULTS: Besides RESCUE-ASDH, five retrospective studies were included, spanning 2006 to 2016.
+A total of 961 patients with traumatic ASDH were included in this study (craniotomy, 467; decompressive craniotomy, 494).
+The pooled analysis of retrospective studies showed no significant difference in poor clinical outcomes between the two groups (OR, 0.59; 95% CI, 0.32-1.10).
+These findings align with the RESCUE-ASDH trial (OR, 0.84; 95% CI, 0.58-1.23).
+Mortality rate was significantly higher in patients undergoing craniectomy in pooled result of retrospective studies (OR, 0.59; 95% CI, 0.32-1.10).
 In RESCUE-ASDH trial, reoperation rate was higher in the craniotomy group, but the pooled result of retrospective did not show significant difference between the craniotomy and craniectomy group.
-CONCLUSIONS: This real-world evidence confirms the RESCUE-ASDH trial results.
-Both craniotomy and decompressive craniectomy yielded similar disability and quality-of-life outcomes for traumatic acute subdural hematoma patients.
-LEVEL OF EVIDENCE: Level 2, Systematic and meta-analysis.
+CONCLUSION: This real-world evidence confirms the RESCUE-ASDH trial results.
+Both craniotomy and decompressive craniectomy yielded similar disability and quality-of-life outcomes for traumatic ASDH patients.
+LEVEL OF EVIDENCE: Systematic Review/Meta-Analysis; Level III.

 RESUMO